Thurrock Thameside Nature Park

 Grid ref: TQ 693 805 (click for o/s map)

 Available also via books and apps – click here for details.

 Mouse over links for pictures; click for detail page.

-The first section consists mainly of rough grassland and already supports good numbers of skylarks, harvest mice and other small mammals.
-Its wild flowers attract pollinating insects such as bumblebees, and more work is planned to improve it in this respect.
-It will be grazed by Exmoor ponies.
+It consists mainly of rough grassland and supports good numbers of skylarks, harvest mice and other small mammals, and also many reptiles.
+Its wild flowers attract pollinating insects such as bumblebees.
+Barn owls hunt over the rough grassland all year, and short-eared owls visit in winter.

-The visitor centre has an observation room and shop, with impressive views both from inside and from the roof across Mucking Flats and the Thames, where internationally important numbers of ringed plover and avocet, and nationally important numbers of grey plover, dunlin, godwit and redshank feed in winter, along with many other species. it also provides top-class education and training facilities.
+From a bird hide and from the top of the visitor centre there are fine views across Mucking Flats and the Thames, where internationally important numbers of ringed plover and avocet, and nationally important numbers of grey plover, dunlin, godwit and redshank feed in winter.

 9 am to 5 pm every day except Christmas Day.

 Autumn and winter for migrating and over-wintering birds; spring and summer for wild flowers and songbirds.

 An all-ability path leads to a bird hide overlooking the estuary